iotlabsltd/telematiczap/README.md

 which returns
 {"access_token": "<ACCESS-TOKEN>", "expires_in": 36000, "token_type": "Bearer", "scope": "read write", "refresh_token": "<REFRESH-TOKEN>"}

+You are now ready to make requests to TelematicZap on behalf of a user.

 ### 3. Access the resources (client application)
 curl \